 Spinach is a leafy green vegetable that provides major health benefits.

 Spinach is also low in carbs, but the carbs become more concentrated as the leaves are cooked down and lose their volume.

-Bottom Line: Cooked spinach contains 3 grams of digestible carbs per serving, is very high in vitamin K and helps protect heart and eye health.
+Cooked spinach contains 3 g of digestible carbs per serving, is very high in vitamin K and helps protect heart and eye health.

 Avocados are a unique and delicious food.

 Although technically a fruit, avocados are typically consumed as vegetables.
 They’re also high in fat and contain very few digestible carbs.

 A one-cup (150-g) serving of chopped avocados has 13 g of carbs, 10 of which are fiber (

 They’re also a good source of vitamin C, folate, and potassium.

 Although avocados are a fairly high calorie food, they may be beneficial for weight management.
 In one study, people with overweight who included half an avocado in their lunch reported feeling fuller and had less desire to eat over the next 5 hours (

 Avocados provide 3 g of net carbs per serving.
 They promote feelings of fullness and are high in heart-healthy fat and fiber.